Improve Your Baseline Happiness With Just Three Good Things.

 Flourishing isn’t about ignoring challenges or waiting for life to calm down.
 It’s about intentionally building habits that allow the good to take root and grow.

-Well-being is not the absence of difficulty—it’s the presence of practices that help us recognize meaning, possibility, and progress, even in ordinary days.
+Well-being is not the absence of difficulty; it's the presence of practices that help us recognize meaning, possibility, and progress, even in ordinary days.

 And sometimes, it starts with something as simple as noticing three good things.